DeadCodeProductions/diopter/README.md

+# Diopter: Differential Optimization Tester

-# DEAD: Dead Code Elimination based Automatic Differential Testing
+# ~~DEAD: Dead Code Elimination based Automatic Differential Testing~~

 DEAD is a tool to find and process compiler regressions and other missed optimizations automatically to produce reports.